Linaro/lava/doc/lava-scheduler-device-help.rst

 or group of users of which the device owner is a member.
 Device owners can also update the free text description of a device.

+.. note:: Devices which are a :term:`hidden device type` cannot be
+          returned to the pool until the type itself is visible to everyone.

 .. index:: maintenance

 .. _maintenance_mode: